 As with resistance training, there are a number of things we can do to make our cardiovascular exercise more productive and therefore improve our aerobic fitness to new higher levels.
 By implementing the following, we can make sure that the dreaded plateau is a thing of the past.

 *Interval training - periods of high-intensity work interspaced with periods of low-intensity recoveries, e.g. run hard for 60 seconds, jog for 120 seconds and repeat

 **Fartlek - mixed speeds within a training session performed randomly, FCR - Fast Continuous Running - aerobic exercise performed at high levels of intensity for shorter periods of time, LCD - Long Slow Distance - Continuous aerobic exercise performed at a comfortable pace for extended periods of time

 As with our resistance training variables, it is a good idea to focus on one or two of the above options for a few weeks before selecting other variables from the list.
 Trying to make too many changes at once is likely to be too dramatic a change and result in exhaustion and injury.
 It is also worth bearing in mind that it is recommended that increases in duration/distance per workout and per training week be limited to 10%.
-In other words, if your current longest run is 3 miles, do not increase your mileage up to 4 miles over night but increase the distance to by around 400 - 500 metres to avoid potential overuse injuries.
+In other words, if your current longest run is 3 miles, do not increase your mileage up to 4 miles overnight but increase the distance to be around 400 - 500 metres to avoid potential overuse injuries.

 "If we are going to succeed, we need to plan for success" & "Failing to plan is planning to fail"

 Improvements in physical fitness do not happen by accident.
 They are a direct result of the application of consistent and sustained effort, good eating habits and appropriate rest.
 If we have no real plan, we have much less chance of making the progress we are looking for.